ethereum/pm/All Core Devs Meetings/Meeting 52.md

 * we need at least two clients work working on those tests so it could compare results to make sure that every issue you see in the hive is not a major issue. working on this next week

 **Client Updates**

 **Geth**
+Karalabe: [00:38:22]
+* half a year ago we were working on pruning and we found errors which  now we confirmed was not our fault, so we have fresh anergy to work on prunning

 Martin: [00:20:22] I was actually open.
 Peter would be on I will ping him to see .